-Adopted at the September 2001 Meeting and Amended at the July 2002 Meeting
+Originally Adopted at the September 2001 Meeting and Amended Periodically

 The following principles, which guide Board funding decisions, are not in priority order.
 Despite the focus on anti-tobacco efforts, other areas within the broad charge of the Board will not be dismissed without consideration.